 More Free Resources:

 When you sign up you’ll be added to my e-mail list, but don’t worry, I won’t send you annoying sales e-mails with a tick-tock countdown clock!
 Promise.
 And you can unsubscribe any time with the click of a button!
-(You will be notified when my free training is LIVE this August and you’ll have the opportunity to click the link to join the training or not!
+(You will be notified when I’m going live or hosting an online training, and you’ll have the opportunity to click the link to join the training or not!
 Totally up to you!)